UI Reference

 • Purpose: understand system-wide options and built-in product guidance.

-• Key regions: operating mode fields, integration-dependent sections, maintenance actions, and help navigation.
+• Key regions: operating mode, Device, network, uplink, runtime state, service actions, and Help navigation.

-• What to notice: which settings change the system behavior and where Help explains data formats.
+• What to notice: which settings change system behavior, where runtime differs from configured, and which blocks are service-only.

 How to read the examples